-- 1971: During one of his business trips to America, Momofuku noticed how Americans have been eating his Chicken Ramen — by breaking them up in a cup, pouring hot water and then eating it with a fork.
-This became the key to Momofuku’s realization on how he can make ramen a global food.
-As such, instant ramen was introduced and through numerous brainstorming and overcoming of challenges, it became a worldwide staple.
+- 1971: During one of his business trips to America, Momofuku noticed how Americans have been eating his Chicken Ramen — by breaking them up in a cup, pouring hot water, and then eating it with a fork.
+This became the key to Momofuku’s realization of how he can make ramen a global food.
+As such, instant ramen was introduced, and through numerous brainstorming and overcoming of challenges, it became a worldwide staple.

 This is just some of the many fun facts I’ve learned during my visit to CupNoodles Museum Osaka Ikeda.
 Beyond this, you’ll get to experience their other exhibits and attractions, namely…

 If you ask me, this attraction is one of the main reasons why people flock to the CupNoodles Museum; after all, it is where anyone can create their own ‘original’ CupNoodles package and take it home!